FreeWaveTechnologies/ZumIQ/End_to_End_Demos/NodeRED_demo/README.rst

   sudo apt-get install mosquitto

-After installing both Node-RED and mosquitto, they should be running automatically as a background process.
+After installing both Node-RED and Mosquitto, they should be running automatically as a background process.
 To check type the command "ps -ef" and look for these processes.

 If they are not running, reboot the device and then check.
 If at this point they are still not running by themselves on startup, they can be started with commands "node-red" and "mosquitto"